 My name is Grimulfr and it means the "fierce wolf" in the language of the northern tribes.
 I am a member of the Black Wolf Company, a loose association of rangers who consider themselves adventurers, mercenaries, and guardians of the natural world.
 We are also followers of the Wolf Lord otherwise known as Fenrir, and our duty is the protection of the beasts and lands of the wild north.
 Our sworn enemies are the undead and despoilers of the natural world.
 Beyond that we hire out as mercenaries and adventurers, usually alone or in small groups, as a way to earn money for the Company as well as to support ourselves.
 Many of us are bonded to a wolf companion who becomes our wolf-brother for most of our natural lives.
 A few rare members are given the blessing of Fenrir himself and gain the ability to take on the form of a great black wolf-beast.

 I joined the Company at a very young age.
 I am an orphan which is strangely not unusual among our members as it seems we attract the strays, the loners, and the outcasts of civilization.
 I was told by my adopted farther Velulfr, a Black Wolf himself, that he found me left abandoned at a shrine to Nocturnal.
 He theorized some thief got pregnant and did not know what to do with the baby and hoped the luck of Nocturnal would provide a solution.
-Perhaps it did for Velulfr found me while tracking a wounded female wolf he knew was expecting pups.
+Perhaps it did for Velulfr found me while tracking a wounded female ice wolf he knew was expecting pups.
 Much to his surprise he found the wolf lying down next to me licking my face.
 After he had treated the wolf for its injuries, a paw that had gotten hurt in a hunters trap, he turned to me unsure what to do.
 The last thing he needed was an infant to take care off.
 Yet when he went to leave without me the female wolf whined and nudged him.
 Sighing he took it as some sort of sign and he carried me back to his home in the woods.
 What to feed me took care of itself as I was weaned off the milk of the female wolf along with the rest of her pups.

-When I turned sixteen I decided it was time for me to set out on my own.
+Shortly after I turned sixteen I decided it was time for me to set out on my own.
 It was only natural, however, that I would join the Black Wolf Company.
 Velulfr and Marissa sponsored me and it was decided I would spend the next two years spending time with various rangers among the company so I could improve on my skills.
 Velulfr was not a young man, and neither was Marissa, and the two of them had dreams of a quiet retirement at one of the more remote retreats that the Company owned.
 Thus it was decided and after my initiation ceremony I set out to meet my first contact, a ranger who patrolled the border between Cyrodiil and Skyrim.
 Velulfr and Marissa said their sad farewells before heading to the great Forest, northwest of Chorrol, where they planned on providing their services to theCompany by training new recruits.

 They asked me if I worshipped the false god, Talos, and if I was working with the Stormcloaks.
 I replied that I was a simple adventurer seeking fame and fortune in Skyrim.
 I knew better to than to mention the Black Wolf Company as there had always been bad blood between the two groups.
 The Thalmor looked down on all human races let alone those that followed an animalistic greater spirit like Fenrir.
 They didn't seem to like my answers and decided they would torture the truth out of me.
-They tied me up to a tree and one of their mages began to lash my body with lightning before moving on to a variety of insidious and painful spells.
-As I howled in pain I began to lose consciousness.
-As I began to sink into dark oblivion I sent a final desperate plea to Fenrir asking for his help.
-I must have been hallucinating as I could have sworn I felt a presence in my mind saying there would be a price but if I was willing to swear myself to him he would grant me the strength I needed.
-Then I sunk into sweet oblivion as my tortured body could take no more.
+Their mages began to lash my body with lightning before moving on to a variety of insidious and painful spells.
+As I howled in pain and lost consciousness.
+For weeks I was held as their prisoner at one of their secret forts in Skyrim.

 There was little I could do but approach them with my arms open in a friendly gesture.
 I was a Nord so I felt I could get away without harm and I was correct.
 While not overly friendly they also were not hostile.
 They asked me if I had seen any Thalmor recently and I suspected they were hunting them.
 I told a half-truth and said I had seen them but had managed to avoid them.
 I dared not tell them the truth … and for that matter I still had no clue what had happened although I began to suspect something … and old legend Velulfr had told me about the Blessing of Fenrir.